What is visually impaired football?

-There are two versions of football for people with visual impairments.
+There are two versions of football for people with sight loss.

-- Blind football: Only B1 classified players can compete (totally or almost totally blind athletes)
+- Blind football: Only B1 classified players can compete (completely or almost blind athletes).

-- Partially sighted football league: B2, B3, B4 and B5 classified players can compete (athletes with some sight)
+- Partially sighted football: B2, B3, B4 and B5 classified players can compete (athletes with some level of sight).

 - 5 players per team